Definition/Introduction

 Confidence Intervals

-A confidence interval provides a range of values within given confidence (e.g., 95%), including the accurate value of the statistical constraint within a targeted population.[12]
-Most research uses a 95% CI, but investigators can set any level (e.g., 90% CI, 99% CI).[13]
+A confidence interval provides a range of values within a given confidence (eg, 95%), including the accurate value of the statistical constraint within a targeted population.[12]
+Most research uses a 95% CI, but investigators can set any level (eg, 90% CI, 99% CI).[13]
 A CI provides a range with the lower bound and upper bound limits of a difference or association that would be plausible for a population.[14]
 Therefore, a CI of 95% indicates that if a study were to be carried out 100 times, the range would contain the true value in 95,[15] confidence intervals provide more evidence regarding the precision of an estimate compared to p-values.[6]

 In consideration of the similar research example provided above, one could make the following statement with 95% CI:

-It is important to note that the width of the CI is affected by the standard error and the sample size; reducing a study sample number will result in less precision of the CI (increase the width).[14]
+It is important to note that the width of the CI is affected by the standard error and the sample size; reducing a study sample number results in less precision of the CI (increase the width).[14]
 A larger width indicates a smaller sample size or a larger variability.[16]
 A researcher would want to increase the precision of the CI.
 For example, a 95% CI of 1.43 – 1.47 is much more precise than the one provided in the example above.
-In research and clinical practice, CIs provide valuable information on whether the interval includes or excludes any clinically significant values.[14]
+In research and clinical practice, CIs provide valuable information on whether the interval includes or excludes clinically significant values.[14]

 Clinical Significance

-Recall that clinical significance and statistical significance are two different concepts.
-Healthcare providers should remember that a study with statistically significant differences and large sample size may be of no interest to clinicians, whereas a study with smaller sample size and statistically non-significant results could impact clinical practice.[14]
+Recall that clinical significance and statistical significance are 2 different concepts.
+Healthcare providers should remember that a study with statistically significant differences and large sample size may be of no interest to clinicians, whereas a study with a smaller sample size and statistically non-significant results could impact clinical practice.[14]
 Additionally, as previously mentioned, a non-significant finding may reflect the study design itself rather than relationships between variables.

 Healthcare providers using evidence-based medicine to inform practice should use clinical judgment to determine the practical importance of studies through careful evaluation of the design, sample size, power, likelihood of type I and type II errors, data analysis, and reporting of statistical findings (p values, 95% CI or both).[4]
-Interestingly, some experts have called for "statistically significant" or "not significant" to be excluded from work as statistical significance never has and will never be equivalent to clinical significance.[17]
+Interestingly, some experts have called for "statistically significant" or "not significant" to be excluded from work as statistical significance never has and never be equivalent to clinical significance.[17]

 The decision on what is clinically significant can be challenging, depending on the providers' experience and especially the severity of the disease.
-Providers should use their knowledge and experiences to determine the meaningfulness of study results and make inferences based not only on significant or insignificant results by researchers but through their understanding of study limitations and practical implications.
+Providers should use their knowledge and experiences to determine the meaningfulness of study results and make inferences based not only on significant or insignificant results by researchers but on their understanding of study limitations and practical implications.